Marcia2021/kickstarter-analysis/README.md

     where J* indicates each cell in column J (launched_at) in the Kickstarter data sheet.

-2. Used YEAR() function to get the year from the converted launch dates in Step1.
+2. Used YEAR() function to get the years from the converted launch dates in Step1.
-3. Created PIVOT table “Theater Outcomes Based on Launch Date”, which has "Parent Category" and "Year" as the filters, the months of launch date as the rows, and outcomes as the columns.
+3. Created PIVOT table “Theater Outcomes Based on Launch Date”, which has "Parent Category" and "Years" as the filters, the months of launch date as the rows, and outcomes as the columns.
 There are four outcomes: “successful”, ”failed”, “canceled” and “live”.
 Filtered the outcomes to hide the outcome “live”.
 In addition, filtered the "Parent Category" to "theater".
 4. Sorted the data by the number of outcomes in descending order for each month to made outcome “successful” to be the first column.

     Final PIVOT Table: